 The Cobalt replaced the Cavalier as Chevy's midsize car, and boasted upgraded 'everything,' including a bottom-to-top suspension and chassis re-design.
 But the car's sound system is starting to age a little, and has room for improvement.

 The 1999-2000 Mazda Protege was every car magazine's favorite economy sedan back in the day, but it's been kind of forgotten over the last decade or so.
 That's a shame - unless you're thinking about buying one.
 The car has great bones, a comfortable interior, a willing engine, and a reputation for rather sporty handling.

 The 2006-12 Chevy Impala has quietly built up quite a following.
 Considering its stylish looks, roomy interior and decent road manners, we're not a bit surprised.
-In basic form, the Impala is a sane, solid family car.
+In base form, the Impala is a sane, solid family car.
 In high-performance SS trim, the Impala is impressively fast and almost totally invisible.